 We Shop Locally

 Most everything we serve comes from Costa Rica.
-When possible we buy at our local farmer’s market and try and buy organic when we can.
+When possible, we buy at our local farmer’s market and try to buy organic when we can.

 Our Commitment to Our Ocean

 We Snorkel Responsibly

 We have trained all of guides to treat each animal we see with care.
 This sometimes means just looking at them.
 If they do touch buy ambien hong kong them, they wear gloves so as not to harm the animal with our oils.

 Serendipity Charters was a supporter and organizer of a petition to stop destructive shrimping practices in our area.
 We also encourage our guests to book with responsible fishing operators that only keep full grow fish that are not endangered.